hiinomaru/TRPP/README.txt

 This is the Hello World example from the git tutorial.
-Made on the local station by Igor Starikov.
+Cloned from the remote by Igor Starikov.
 Task3